 Notes on the MMU3

-My interpretation of the Prusa MMU3
+My various implementations of the

 I started with an MMU2 and had many mods to make it reliable with the MK3s.
 Then came the MMU3 upgrade and my upgrade to the MK4s.
 Currently the MMU3 is mounted to a Core One.
 Notes on the first, MK4s, and second, the Core One implementation are listed below.